saiki-k/simple-desktops-scraper/README.md

 npm run start
 ```

 - You can run `npm run start` as many times as you wish (either in case of errors, or downloads that stop midway).
 Wallpapers which have already been downloaded, won't be downloaded again.
-"Good, scraper!" 🐶

 ## 	Please...